lindenb/jvarkit/docs/MergeCnvNator.md

       Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
+    --ovr
+      When counting the number of other CNVs overlapping the current CNV in INFO/OV.
+Just report those having an overlap of at most 'x' with the current variant.
+The idea is to ignore the big CNVs overlapping the variant.A decimal number between 0.0 and 1.0.
+If the value ends with '%' it is interpretted as a percentage eg. '1%' => '0.01'.
+A slash '/' is interpretted as a ratio. e.g: '1/100' => '0.01'.
+      Default: 1.0
     -r, --ratio
       Two intervals are the same if they both have more or equals of this fraction of length in common.
 A decimal number between 0.0 and 1.0.
 If